 PowerSet is a feature that quickly guides you to make the best choice of settings without having to refer to a text or chart information.
 This feature can be used by beginners or professionals.
 This is accomplished by requiring you to input 3 separate pieces of information about your weld that help determine the best setting for Volts (V) and Wire Feed Speed (WFS).
-Once these pieces of information are entered, the machines programming determines a setting for you.
+(In stick mode only Amps is selected for you.
+Voltage is non adjustable and dependent upon arc length while welding) Once these pieces of information are entered, the machines programming determines a setting for you.
 Although an optimized setting is determined, this is based on average welding conditions, since no programming can take into account every variable.
 In general, you should find that the settings that the unit selects are very useable in most conditions.
 However, even if you find that the settings the unit's programming provides are not suitable (for example you are welding out-of-position or joining different thicknesses of metal) the PowerSet mode does not lock you into that exact setting.
 In fact, it allows you to fine tune both volts and wire feed speed, up or down, within a limited range.
 Don't worry about not being able to fine tune the units setting enough.
 The limited range accommodates plenty of adjustment, but it is designed to help prevent you from making a completely unworkable setting.
 The range is typically one full volt higher or lower than the recommended setting and 10 IPM higher or lower than the recommended setting.
 However, this may vary if the unit is reaching maximum Voltage or Wire Feed Speed Capacity.
 The display gives you a visual, sloped and segmented guide that helps you monitor exactly how far off the prescribed setting you have gone, and allows you to return to the programmed setting.

-The Control Panel Layout and Use PowerSet Function and Screen
+PowerSet Function and Screen